 Prevention is the Best Plan

 Your best bet is to not get an ankle injury in the first place.
 This means wearing appropriate shoes for your activity, protecting your joints, and making sure that the ground surfaces you are using are level and clear of all debris.
-A majority of ankle sprains occur not during intensive sports or activities, but in everyday walking situations.
+A majority of ankle sprains occur not during intensive sports or activities but in everyday walking situations.
 Don’t put your health at risk for fashion trends—keep your shoes low-heeled with sufficient tread.
-Hold onto handrails when walking up or down stairs, and limit walking in icy or very wet conditions if possible.
+Hold onto handrails when walking up or downstairs, and limit walking in icy or very wet conditions if possible.

 The stronger your ankles are, the more you can avoid getting an ankle injury in the first place.
 The muscles around your joint help to protect and stabilize, so building up those muscles with the following exercises can be very beneficial.

-Three Exercised that Strengthen the Ankle
+Three Exercises that Strengthen the Ankle